CommArc/phishbuckets/README.md

     server that runs both 'gophish' and these scripts, so not everthing may go according to plan in other environments.
 Any problems, raise a bug issue.

-At the time this work was begun, 'gophish' had no ability to schedule campaigns.
-Now that it does, it makes sense to transition these scripts to use that feature but that will take some extra work...
+About point 6, note that at  the time this work was begun, 'gophish' had no ability to schedule campaigns, so we use the Linux sceduling system.
+Now that it does, it makes sense to transition these scripts to use 'gophish's native sceduling feature - but that will take some extra work...

 ## Installation